solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 Now, this might not seem to be that useful at first.
 However, the higher outgoing throughput also means that you can actually have **at least two different consumers** reading from the same Kinesis stream at all times.

 A thing to remember here is that, by default, the 2 MBs are shared between all the consumers you attach to the stream.
 So, if you would want to have more than the **recommended two to three consumers**, you may face a situation when the data is being written to the stream faster than it can be read.
 This, in turn, may lead to some of the data expiring (that is, being deleted from the stream) before any of the consumers get a chance to read it.
-You can think of it as a sink that you pour water into: if u do it faster than it can be drained, it ends up overflowing and u get water all over your floor.
+You can think of it as a sink that you pour water into: if you do it faster than it can be drained, it ends up overflowing and you get water all over your floor.
 We will be returning to this unfortunate scenario on several occasions.

 ![sink](/img/kinesis/sink.jpg){: .img.centered }

 ### Too many consumers

-To add more weight to the situation, both, direct integration with _Kinesis Data Analytics_ and _Kinesis Firehose_, use this shared throughput of 2 MB, when acting as stream consumers.
+To add more weight to the situation, direct integration with _Kinesis Data Analytics_ and _Kinesis Firehose_ use this shared throughput of 2 MB when acting as stream consumers.
 So, to be on the safe side, you are supposed to add just one custom consumer to the stream if you are using any of those direct integrations.

 But wait: what if you are feeling greedy and want even more ways to process your data from a single stream?
 For example, you may have a _Kinesis Firehose_ writing data to _S3_, a _Kinesis Analytics_ application doing some real-time data aggregation and you also want to add a few Lambda functions for custom processing.